 Structural osseous abnormalities

-The apex is the vertebral body or disc space which demonstrates the greatest rotation and/or furthest deviation from the expected centre of the vertebral column 1.
-The end plates of the apical vertebra are often horizontal or near horizontal.
+The apex is the vertebral body or disc space which demonstrates the greatest rotation and/or furthest deviation from the expected center of the vertebral column 1.
+The endplates of the apical vertebra are often horizontal or near horizontal.

 The end vertebrae are present on either side of the apex and are the vertebrae which are most tilted towards each other 1,4.
 They form the basis of the Cobb angle.

-Neutral vertebrae are present on either side of the apex and are the vertebrae which demonstrate no rotation.
+Neutral vertebrae are present on either side of the apex and are the vertebrae which demonstrate no rotation (axial plane).
 In some cases, they will be the same as the end vertebrae although usually, they will be few segments more distal to the apex.
 They are never closer to the apex than the end vertebrae 1.

 The stable vertebra is the first vertebra below the lowest curve which is roughly bisected by the central sacral vertical line (CSVL).